ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

-A Trust Anchor Store is a special case of state above, where the Reference State would be the set of trust anchors accepted (or rejected) by the Verifier, and the Actual State would be a trust anchor used to sign Evidence or Endorsements.
+A Trust Anchor Store is a special case of state above, where the Reference State would be the set of trust anchors accepted (or rejected) by the Verifier, and the Actual State would be a trust anchor used to verify Evidence or Endorsements.

 In layered attestation using DICE {{TCG-DICE}} for example, the actual state of each layer is signed by a key held by the next lower layer.
 Thus in the example diagram